StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-sequencing.md

 #### Do

-1. Prepare tubes with 7.5µl extracted DNA and 2.5µl FRA
+1. Prepare tubes with 7.5 µl extracted DNA and 2.5 µl FRA
 2. Mix gently by flicking the tube, and spin down
-3. Put the tubes into a thermocycler: 1min at 30℃, 1min at 80℃
+3. Put the tubes into a thermocycler: 1 min at 30℃, 1 min at 80℃
 4. Keep on ice until next step
-5. Attach an adapter by adding 1µl of RAP into the tube
+5. Attach adapter by adding 1 µl of RAP into the tube
 6. Mix gently by flicking the tube, and spin down
 7. Incubate the reaction for 5 min at room temperature
 8. Store the library on ice until ready to load